SRGSSR/playsrg-apple/fastlane/README.md

 ```
 fastlane ios betas
 ```
-Builds a new iOS beta on App Center with the current build number.
+Builds an iOS beta on App Center with the current build number.
 If on the develop branch, tries to tag the current version, then bumps the build number and pushes.
 ### ios tvOSbetas
 ```
 fastlane ios tvOSbetas
 ```
-Builds a new tvOS beta on AppStore Connect with the current build number and waits build processing.
+Builds a tvOS beta on AppStore Connect with the current build number and waits build processing.
 If on the develop branch, tries to tag the current version, then bumps the build number and pushes.
 ### ios tvOSbetaDSYMs
 ```
 fastlane ios tvOSbetaDSYMs